About the Element

 Milestones in My Photography Journey

-My studio in Calera de Tango, Chile, handles fine art inkjet prints, while a studio in New York manages silver-gelatin and color photographic prints for the U.S. market.
+My studio in Calera de Tango, Chile, produces fine art inkjet prints, while a studio in New York handles silver-gelatin and color photographic prints for the U.S. market.